blackducksoftware/hub/README.containers.md

 ### Scalability

 There should only be a single instance of this container.
-It currently should not be scaled.
+It currently cannot be scaled.

 ### Links/Ports